Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Graph Learning Based Combinatorial Optimization Methods

 The represention of the state $s$ can be computed by a GNN on an auxiliary graph $G'$. $G'$ is constructed by adding a pseudo node $n_s$ connecting to the nodes in $g_1$ and the nodes in $g_2$.
 Then, a GNN is used to compute the node embeddings for $G'$.
-Note that the node embeddings change with the extension of the partial solution $g_1$ and $g_2$. $\vec{h}_{G_1}$ and $\vec{h}_{G_1}$ can be computed by the summation of the embeddings of the nodes in $G_1$ and $G_2$, respectively.
-The concatenation of $\vec{h}_{n_s}$, $\vec{h}_{G_1}$ and $\vec{h}_{G_1}$ is the representation of the state $s$.
-The action $a_{u,v}$ is represented by the concatenation of $\vec{h}_u$ and $\vec{h}_v$.
+Note that the node embeddings change with the extension of the partial solution $g_1$ and $g_2$. ${\bf h}_{G_1}$ and ${\bf h}_{G_1}$ can be computed by the summation of the embeddings of the nodes in $G_1$ and $G_2$, respectively.
+The concatenation of ${\bf h}_{n_s}$, ${\bf h}_{G_1}$ and ${\bf h}_{G_1}$ is the representation of the state $s$.
+The action $a_{u,v}$ is represented by the concatenation of ${\bf h}_u$ and ${\bf h}_v$.
 The representations of the states and the actions are fed into an MLP to predict $Q$.
 Fig.~\ref{fig:rlmcs_beam}(a)-(b) show an example.

-Rather than just selecting one node with the largest Q-value as in \cite{Stru2VRL}, Bai et al. \cite{RLMCS} propose to select $k$ nodes utilizing the Beam search.
+Rather than just selecting one node with the largest Q-value as in \cite{Stru2VRL}, Bai et al. \cite{RLMCS} propose to select $k$ nodes utilizing the beam search.
 At each time step, the agent of RL is allowed to transit to at most $k$ best next states.
-The Beam search actually builds an exploration tree, where each node of the tree is a state and each edge of the tree is an action.
+The beam search builds an exploration tree, where each node of the tree is a state and each edge of the tree is an action.
 Fig.~\ref{fig:rlmcs_beam}(c) shows an example of $k=3$.
-If a partial solution cannot be extended, a maximal independent set is computed.
-The largest of the computed maximal independent sets is output.
+The partial solution is returned as a maximal independent set if it cannot be extended.
+The largest one among the computed maximal independent sets is outputted.

 Inspired by AlphaGo Zero, which has surpassed human in the game Go, Abe et al. \cite{CombOptZero} propose CombOptZero, combining GNN and Monte Carlo tree search (MCTS)-based RL to solve the MVC problem.
 The formulation of the RL task is as S2V-DQN \cite{Stru2VRL}.
 The key difference is that CombOptZero uses the MCTS-based searching for the next action.
-For a state $s$, suppose $U$ is the partial solution, a GNN embeds $G$ and $U$ and outputs two vectors $\vec{p}$ and $\vec{v}$, where $\vec{p}[a]$ is the probability of taking the action $a$ for the state, and $\vec{v}[a]$ is the estimated overall reward from the state $s$ with action $a$. $\bf p$ and $\bf v$ are input to a MCTS, which can produce a better action prediction $\vec{p}'$ than $\bf p$. $argmax_a~\vec{p}'[a]$ is outputed as the optimal action selected for $s$.
+For a state $s$, suppose $U$ is the partial solution, a GNN embeds $G$ and $U$ and outputs two vectors ${\bf p}$ and ${\bf v}$, where ${\bf p}[a]$ is the probability of taking the action $a$ for the state, and ${\bf v}[a]$ is the estimated overall reward from the state $s$ with action $a$. $\bf p$ and $\bf v$ are input to a MCTS, which can produce a better action prediction ${\bf p}'$ than $\bf p$. $argmax_a~{\bf p}'[a]$ is outputted as the optimal action selected for $s$.
 CombOptZero can also solve the MaxCut problem.